Apothecary-Community/rules/README.md

 #### Element iOS
 Sadly, there is currently no support for spoilering text in Element iOS.
 Please use fluffychat on ios if spoilers are an i

-## Action
-Moderators may choose how to deal with unacceptable behaviour.
-Here is a non-exhaustive list of things they may do:

-- Inform the offender that their actions were unacceptable and should not be repeated.
-- Temporarily restrict the offender's ability to send messages.
-- Temporarily or permanently ban the offender from the service.

-## Scope
-These community guidelines apply to all rooms and spaces related to the the-apothecary.club homeserver.
-`[or do they? adjust as needed pls]`

-# TODO
-- [x] Add the mindform protection rules from Alcove

-- [x] we should not allow jumpscares or otherwise shocking content, unless cw'd ( mention client issues), triggering content in general, specifically sh and sui

-- [x] clearly emphasizing that disruptive behaviour is not tolerated and will be dealt with strongly

-- [x] intolerance or shaming of other people's views ( when they are not harmful ) is not allowed

-- [x] forbidden content types

-- [ ] discuss permission system

-[//]: # (needs a room upgrade for complete overhaul, space permissions is a blocker)
-- [x] write guide on how to spoiler in common clients

-[//]: # (separate document?)
-- [ ] add spoiler instructions for more clients

-[//]: # (what other clients have support ?)